BlastSlimey/shapezipelago/README.md

 - Convert to TypeScript
 - Update archipelago.js to 2.0 (need fix for `structuredClone()`)
 - Rework shapesanity data transfer and processing
+- use missingLocations when resyncing to reduce traffic

 ### Client QoL
 - meantime offline playing